BKrek89/Tricolored_bat_transcriptomics/README.md

 On the HPC

+    1. genome_prep
-    1. read filtering and alignment in Bash
+    2. read filtering and alignment in Bash

          a. move to main analysis in R
          b. move to QC